 There are many important aspects of the business model for universities that are implied by an increasing use of distance education.
 For instance, we have already suggested a different model for course preparation with several faculty collaborating together on a given course.
 These form "centers of excellence" which may not even be part of a traditional university.
 I, for instance, threaten to move to a hermit's cave in the Adirondacks and offer such Internetics courses through a T1 line.
 In our experience, we see universities still keeping a mentoring role as well providing the living and learning infrastructure.
 Maybe one model is that university departments are still responsible for designing curriculum but each year, they chose how to provide the necessary courses, which together form the degree that is characteristic of the university.
 Maybe they would deliver their own introductory physics course but introduction to computational science would come from Purdue; Java language instruction from digitalthink.com [Digitalthink:99]; Internetics from Hermit's Cave Virtual University and Quantum Field Theory from Princeton.
 This model creates a very competitive environment, which seems to the student's advantage, as it will improve the quality of instruction.
 As mentioned, it may or may not lead to lower cost of instruction.
-As an illustration of the value of this approach, note that there appear to be difficulties with computer science instruction at many universities and a significant number of the courses have problems.
+At the moment, I believe that there are difficulties with computer science instruction at many universities.
+Looking at the courses available for say a masters degree in computer science, a significant number of the courses have problems.
 Some are taught well but the course content has not kept up with the field moving with Internet time; the course should either not be taught or be moved from a mainstream course to an optional track taught occasionally.
 Another set of courses uses modern textbooks and up to date curriculum but unfortunately the assigned Professor has been unable to keep up with change and both the instructor's understanding and/or course material are inadequate.
-This scenario is typical of any field with changing curriculum and distance education can address both these difficulties and prepare students better for today's world.
+Distance education can address both these difficulties and prepare students better for today's world.
 Looking at tables 1 and 3, we note that curriculum is naturally packaged in units which are different from those in today's universities.
 NPAC claims to produce a 2 course sequence in computational science or a 4 course sequence in Internetics.
 It is these units which are natural for a department to assemble into a complete degree.
 It is easier to build coherent degrees out of self contained units such as certificates in computational science or Internetics, than individual courses plucked from different sources.